 Founded and operated by the Daughters of Our lady of Mercy, Our Lady of Mercy Academy (OLMA) opened in September 1962 to 52 young women, embodying the first freshman and sophomore classes.
-The school’s first principal was Sister M. Dolores, and Sisters Gertrude, Dominica and Matthew Marie were the school’s first teachers.
+The school’s first principal was Sister M. Dolores, and Sisters Gertrude, Dominica, and Matthew Marie were the school’s first teachers.

 The OLMA crest contains the school motto: “Knowledge and Truth.”
 The lamp symbolizes knowledge and the globe represents universal truth.
 The “M” represents the Blessed Mother.
 A cross, symbolizing Christian education, and the book of life are also present in the crest.
 The school’s colors are green and gold.
-Green stands for hope, new growth and enthusiasm, and gold stands for victory, success and becoming the best person possible.
+Green stands for hope, new growth, and enthusiasm, and gold stands for victory, success, and becoming the best person possible.

 In the spring of 1965, 23 young women departed OLMA as its first graduates.
-In June 1967, ground was broken for the construction of a new field house. the building was named Carew Hall in honor of Mother Bridget Carew, a founder of Our Lady of Mercy Academy.
+In June 1967, the ground was broken for the construction of a new field house. the building was named Carew Hall in honor of Mother Bridget Carew, a founder of Our Lady of Mercy Academy.
 The next year, Carew Hall was used in the graduation ceremony of the Class of 1968.

 Over the years, OLMA has expanded and enhanced its academic curriculum, athletics program, facilities, and more to meet the changing needs of our students.
 Today, we are growing by leaps and bounds and able to offer our students more unique opportunities than ever before to grow academically, spiritually, and socially.
 We’re adding and upgrading the tools they need to do it as well.